Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills-Schofield-Waikāne Junction

-After 0.1 miles, the Schofield-Waikāne and Wahiawā Hills Trail split.
+After 0.1 miles (0.2 km), the Schofield-Waikāne and Wahiawā Hills Trail split.

-Go left to stay on the Wahiawā Hills Trail.
+That being said, go left to continue on the Wahiawā Hills Trail.

 Go Left